libellux/Libellux-Up-and-Running/docs/mmonit/README.md

 }
 ```

-Resolving the issue if libcrypto.so.1.0.x been removed using the auto remove/clean command, is to reinstall the libssl1.0.x and libssl-dev package.
+To resolve the issue where libcrypto.so.1.0.x has been removed with the auto remove/clean command is to reinstall the libssl1.0.x and libssl-dev packages.

 ```
 server@ubuntu:~$ sudo apt-get install libssl1.0.x libssl-dev --reinstall
 ```

-If package you get configure error: libz not found, solve that by installing the zlib1g-dev package.
+To resolve the issue where you receive the configuration error: libz not found.
+Proceed to install the zlib1g-dev package.

 ```
 server@ubuntu:~$ sudo apt-get install zlib1g-dev
 ```

 In case you get the configure error: Couldn’t find your SSL header files.
-Proceed with install the libssl-dev package.
+Proceed by installing the libssl-dev package.

 ```
 server@ubuntu:~$ sudo apt-get install libssl-dev